oscardelben/words-about-code/2012/05/rails-edge-humans-txt.md

-# New in Rails Edge: Humans TXT
+# Rails Edge: Humans.txt

-I'm not a big fun personally, but Rails 4 will automatically generate a humans.txt file.
+I'm not a big fan personally, but Rails 4 will automatically generate a humans.txt file.

 [Github